Review & Release History of Trader Joe’s Foods, Snacks, Treats, Cookies, and Candies

 Overall, these were tasty and a unique, fun experience!
 If anything, I do wish the advertised flavors were more pronounced to help better distinguish themselves from one another.

-These are our guesses and notes we took!
+These are our guesses and notes!
 Needless to say, we didn’t get many correct!

-- No.8: A nutty bottom, a small gooey top of caramel on top, and the chocolate shell.
-This has a slight citrus-y artificial flavor, but it’s too light to really figure out what it is.
+• No.8: A nutty bottom, a small gooey top of caramel on top, and the chocolate shell.
+This has a slight citrusy artificial flavor, but it’s too light to really identify what it is.

-- No.12: Typical, lightly sweet caramel candy.
-Taste reminds us of a mild Snickers as it has a background of nuttiness.
+• No.12: Typical, lightly sweet caramel candy.
+The taste reminds us of a mild Snickers, with a background of nuttiness.

 Release Date